openid/eKYC-IDA/openid-ida-verified-claims.md

 * video recordings of the verification process, and
 * certificates of electronic signatures.

-When supported by the claim provider and requested by the claim recipient, these elements can be included in the verified claims response allowing the claims Recipient to store these artifacts along with the verified claims information.
+When supported by the claim provider and requested by the claim recipient, these elements can be included in the verified claims response allowing the claims recipient to store these artifacts along with the verified claims information.

 An attachment is represented by a JSON element.
 The definition of attachements and the schema representing them are described in [@Attachments].

 ## Examples